Blake D. Morant

 - [email protected]

-Blake D. Morant is currently Dean and the Robert Kramer Research Professor of Law at the George Washington University Law School.
-Dean Morant most recently served as Dean of the Wake Forest University School of Law, where he built a national reputation as an exceptional law school administrator, tireless advocate for students, and respected legal scholar.
+Blake D. Morant is the Robert Kramer Research Professor of Law and served as Dean of the law school from 2014-2019.
+Professor Morant was also Dean of the Wake Forest University School of Law, where he built a national reputation as an exceptional law school administrator, a tireless advocate for students, and respected legal scholar.
 He has published extensively in his areas of scholarly focus, including contract theory, media law, and administrative law.
 He also has been active in national professional legal organizations throughout his career.
-Dean Morant was the President of the Association of American Law Schools (AALS) in 2015.
+Professor Morant was the President of the Association of American Law Schools (AALS) in 2015.

 BA, JD, University of Virginia